Preventing Fraud, Waste, or Abuse in Your Department

 Protection under State Law

-Audit and Consulting Services has reporting responsibility to the Audit Committee of the Tennessee Board of Regents through the Director of System-wide Internal Audit.
+Audit and Consulting Services has reporting responsibility to the Audit and Compliance Committee of the MTSU Board of Trustees and the Comptroller of the Treasury.
 This reporting relationship enables Audit and Consulting Services to independently and objectively review matters involving any level of administration at the University.

 For any fraud awareness concerns, please contact: